YinyuDream/AISI-McDonalds-Emotional-Companion-Robot/README.md

     *   Download the SenseVoiceSmall model (e.g., `iic/SenseVoiceSmall`) and place it in an appropriate location.
 The `model_dir` in the `sensevoice.py` script points to this model.
     *   Ensure the `remote_code` path in `sensevoice.py` correctly points to `SenseVoice/model.py` (if using local model code).
 3.  **GPT-SoVITS Environment and Model**:
-    *   Install and configure according to the official GPT-SoVITS repository instructions.
+    *   Install and configure according to the `GPT-SoVITS/README.md` instructions.
     *   Place your trained GPT and SoVITS models in their required paths.
     *   In `work.bat`, modify `YOUR_GPT_SOVITS_MODEL_PATH` to your GPT-SoVITS project path.
 4.  **Python Dependencies (Main Environment)**: